scala/scala3/docs/_spec/11-annotations.md

 Without the `@uncheckedStable` annotation, the designator `x` would not be a path since its type `A with B` is volatile.
 Hence, the reference `x.T` would be malformed.

-When applied to value definitions that have non-volatile types, the annotation has no effect.
+When applied to value definitions that have no volatile types, the annotation has no effect.

 * `@specialized` When applied to the definition of a type parameter, this annotation causes the compiler to generate specialized definitions for primitive types.
 An optional list of primitive types may be given, in which case specialization takes into account only those types.